 Property-carrying commercial drivers are required to take a break of 30 consecutive minutes after driving for eight hours.
 Failure to do so may result in an Hours of Service violation.

-Previously, the 30-minute break rule didn’t offer as much flexibility because drivers were required to take a break after being on duty for eight hours.
-However, the FMCSA has recently tweaked the Hours of Service rules to make it more flexible and driver-friendly.
+Previously, the HOS 30-minute break rule didn’t offer as much flexibility because drivers were required to take a break after being on duty for eight hours.
+However, the FMCSA has recently tweaked the Hours of Service rules to make them more flexible and driver-friendly.

 Motive makes it incredibly easy for drivers to take these breaks when required and avoid Hours of Service violations and subsequent penalties.
 You can download the Motive Driver App for free on iOS and Android and improve your fleet risk management.